-The Board delegates authority, within parameters and in accordance with formal delegations, to the Managing Director and Group Chief Executive Officer (Group CEO) for the executive management of EML and the day to day operations of the Group.
-The Group CEO is supported in this function by the Executives of the Group, which comprise the direct reports to the Group CEO.
+The Board delegates authority, within parameters and in accordance with formal delegations, to the Group Chief Executive Officer (Group CEO) for the executive management of EML and the day to day operations of the Group.
+The Group CEO is supported in this function by the Executives of the Group, including direct reports to the Group CEO.